SumeetBatra/disentanglement_playground/README.md

 ## Installation

+Create a conda env (or whatever virtual env you prefer):

+`conda create --name disentangle python=3.10`

+Install the requirements:

+`pip install -r requirements.txt`

+Follow the instructions [here](https://github.com/google-deepmind/3d-shapes) to download the Shapes3D dataset.
+Put it in a folder named "datasets" in the root of this repo i.e.`disentanglement_playground/datasets/`.
+I've assumed that the repo is installed in your $HOME directory.
+If that's not the case, you'll have to point it to wherever you have downloaded it (change ```possible_dirs=[...]``` in `common/shapes3d.py`)

 ## Running Experiments
 At the bare minimum, you just need to specify which model you want to run!